Hunter-Wigal/Hunter-Wigal/README.md

 ## Hunter Wigal

 Hi, I'm a recent Computer Science graduate with some experience in full-stack development.
-I'm currently pursuing a position in software development so that I can put my skills to good use and contribute something meaningful.
+I'm currently employed at the West Virginia Department of Environmental Protection as a Programmer.
 I'm very interested in the field of computer science so I'm always trying to learn new things, spanning topics such as web development, game development, and cybersecurity.
 I'm currently working on a full-stack application utilizing React and Spring Boot that would give shop owners the ability to display their products online and have a way for customers to place online orders.

 ### Languages